wrsnow/food-app-react/README.md

 # Simple Food App

 ## About
 - Simple project to add items to cart, and complete the checkout.
-Project used to learn Typescript and practice some css_modules.
+Project used to learn Typescript and practice some css_modules, react portals, useContext.

 #### Dependencies